codr7/claes/README.md

 rlwrap ./claes

 claes v8
-may the source be with you
+may the src be with you

   (say "hello" "world")